-I don’t know how is the weather in the place where you live, but here in Croatia we’re all tired from the winter and we can’t wait for warm sunny days.
+I don’t know what is the weather like in the place where you live, but here in Croatia we’re all tired from the winter and we can’t wait for warm sunny days.
 If I didn’t know which date is today, I wouldn’t say that the spring has already begun.
 But those grey clouds will not spoil my mood because I’m ready for Easter baking!

-In Slavonian Easter basket, there are always cooked ham, sausages, boiled eggs, spring onions and one modest, homemade Easter bread.
+In Slavonian Easter basket, there are always cooked ham, sausages, boiled eggs, spring onions, and one modest, homemade Easter bread.
 My grandmother always made it in a very simple way: from the big amount of dough that will be shaped in regular loaves of bread (she always bake at least 5-6 of them and put them in a freezer), she separates small amount of the dough, shapes it in a ball, brushes it with one beaten egg and bakes.
 Simple as that.

 Pinca, in Croatia also known as sirnica or kvasnica, is a special Croatian Easter bread characteristic for regions of Istria, Dalmatia, and Croatian Littoral.
-It’s enriched with eggs, fat, sugar, liqueur, orange and lemon zest which all together give pinca rich, tender structure and incredible aroma.
+It’s enriched with eggs, fat, sugar, liqueur, orange, and lemon zest which all together give pinca rich, tender structure and incredible aroma.

-Some people will say that pinca is not that easy to make, but believe me, with little effort and lots of love and patience, the result will follow.
+Some people will say that pinca is not that easy to make, but with little effort and lots of love and patience, the result will follow.
 After many read recipes and variations, I’ve decided to combine the ingredients in the way I prefer it and I’m very pleased with the result!

-How to succeed in making excellent pinca?
+How to succeed in making excellent pinca bread?

 - Before you start preparing pinca, make sure that all ingredients have the same, room temperature.

 - Don’t bake it for too long or at a too high temperature, otherwise, it will become dry inside.
 Also, be careful that the crust doesn’t brown too much.